pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 Custom Events
 -------------

 Custom domain events can be coded by subclassing the library's domain event classes.

-Events are normally named using the past participle of a common verb, for example a regular past participle such as "started", "paused", "stopped", or an irregular past participle such as "chosen", "done", "found", "paid", "quit", "seen".
+Domain events are normally named using the past participle of a common verb, for example a regular past participle such as "started", "paused", "stopped", or an irregular past participle such as "chosen", "done", "found", "paid", "quit", "seen".

 .. code:: python